clawpack/clawpack/README.txt

-This repository will host the classic single-grid Clawpack code.
+This repository will host the GeoClaw code.